Picnic (1955 film): Casting

-Eileen Heckart played the school teacher on Broadway, but Harry Cohn wanted a bigger name, so Rosalind Russell was cast.
-This was her first Hollywood movie after a big success on Broadway with her Tony Award-winning performance in Wonderful Town (1953).
-The film credits her with "co-star" status.
+Eileen Heckart had played the school teacher Rosemary Sydney during its first Broadway run, but Harry Cohn wanted a bigger name, so Rosalind Russell was cast.
+This was her first Hollywood film following her Tony Award-winning performance in Wonderful Town (1953).

-Paul Newman was under contract to Warner Bros and was unable to reprise his role as Alan, so Logan cast Cliff Robertson, who had been in a touring company of Mister Roberts.
+Paul Newman was under contract to Warner Bros. and was unable to reprise his role as Alan.
+Logan instead cast Cliff Robertson, who had been in a touring company of Mister Roberts and in a revival of Logan's The Wisteria Trees.